-Most patients will be discharged either the day of or the day after surgery and may start outpatient physical therapy shortly afterwards.
-Patients must be in a stable medical condition and demonstrate safe functional mobility in order to be discharged home.
+Most patients will be discharged 2-3 days after surgery.
+Patients must be in a stable medical condition and demonstrate safe functional mobility, in order to be discharged home.
 If you are having trouble achieving these goals, our staff may look into discharging you to a skilled nursing facility or refer you to a home health agency.
-Use page 11 to know your insurance benefits.
+Use page 13 to know your insurance benefits.